apache/flink/docs/dev/event_timestamps_watermarks.md

 the system about progress in event time.
 You can configure this by specifying a `WatermarkGenerator`.

 The Flink API expects a `WatermarkStrategy` that contains both a `TimestampAssigner` and `WatermarkGenerator`.
-A number of common strategies out of the box, available in the `WatermarkStrategies` helper, but users can also build their own strategies when required.
+A number of common strategies are available out of the box as static methods on `WatermarkStrategy`, but users can also build their own strategies when required.

 Here is the interface for completeness' sake:

 {% highlight java %}